COVID-19 - safe, sustainable and enjoyable cruising

 From July 18th:

 - we'll be operating our twice daily, Guaranteed Whale Watch Cruises.
-We normally take up to 60 guests on board, but with social distancing and the square meterage of MV Whalesong, we'll have around 35 guests on board.
+We normally take up to 60 guests on board, but with social distancing and the square meterage of MV Whalesong, we'll have a maximum of 40 guests on board.
 This season will offer a unique opportunity to view whales all season, with highly limited capacity.
 Even better news for our guests, our prices will remain the same, so you're still getting the same wonderful inclusions and an even more exclusive cruise.
 There's no better value for money!
 The two daily cruises are:

 - 5 hour Extended Morning cruise from 8am-1pm